yesnik/golang-guides/modules.md

 You should include the following files in the repository:

+- `go.mod`:
-- `go.mod`: This is your project's manifest.
+   - This is your project's manifest.
 It defines the module path and lists the specific versions of dependencies your code requires.
-   Without it, other developers or CI/CD pipelines won't know which versions of libraries to use, which can lead to broken builds if a dependency releases a breaking change.
+   - Without it, other developers or CI/CD pipelines won't know which versions of libraries to use, which can lead to broken builds if a dependency releases a breaking change.
-   This file declares the name of the module, the *minimum supported version of Go* for the module, and any other modules that your module depends on.
+   - It declares module's name, the *minimum supported version of Go* for the module, and any other modules that your module depends on.
+   - You shouldn't edit this file directly.
+Instead, use the `go get` and `go mod tidy` commands to manage changes to the file.
 - `go.sum`: This file contains cryptographic checksums for your dependencies.
 It acts as a security net, ensuring that the source code of a dependency hasn't been tampered with or modified since you first added it.
 If someone clones your repo and the downloaded dependency doesn't match the checksum in `go.sum`, Go will throw an error.

 ## Create a module